Charo Santos-Concio: Career

 On December 26, 2007, the Film Academy of the Philippines (FAP) awarded Santos-Concio with the Manuel de Leon Award for her work in the industry.

-On March 1, 2008, she was appointed as the 5th President of ABS-CBN, making her the first woman president of the media conglomerate and the Lopez Group of Companies.
+On March 1, 2008, she was appointed as the fifth president of ABS-CBN, making her the first woman president of the media conglomerate and the Lopez Group of Companies.

-On January 1, 2016, Ma'am Charo stepped down as President and CEO of ABS-CBN Corporation and was succeeded by Carlo Katigbak, the Chief Operating Officer of the company at that time.
-She's currently the Chief Content Officer of ABS-CBN Corporation and the President of ABS-CBN University.
+On January 1, 2016, Santos-Concio stepped down as president and CEO of ABS-CBN Corporation and was succeeded by Carlo Katigbak, the chief operating officer of the company at that time.
+She is currently the chief content officer of ABS-CBN Corporation and the president of ABS-CBN University.

+On May 30, 2024, ABS-CBN's board of directors elected Santos-Concio as a director, in place of Augusto Almeda-Lopez, who died.